First, a short demo:

 The relatively short URL.

-How does that work? ssh sdf ./pastry
+How does that work? ssh sdf ./pastry connects to the

-and executes the ./pastry
+server sdf and executes the ./pastry

 executable script from the user’s home directory.
 The script takes input